History (HIS)

 Typically Offered: Departmental Discretion.

 Course Description: This course surveys major themes in African American History starting with enslavement through the Long Civil Rights movement of the 20th century.
 Will focus on how freedom expanded and contracted for African Americans as well as the various strategies of protest and self-expression they used to gain equality and justice.
-Prerequisite(s): HIS 140 and HIS 150, and grade of C or higher in HIS 290 or departmental approval.

 HIS 311 Race, Science, and Medicine in American History Credits: 3